James Hylton

 James Harvey Hylton (August 26, 1934 – April 28, 2018) was an American stock car racing driver.
 He was a two-time winner in NASCAR Winston Cup Series competition and was a long-time competitor in the ARCA Racing Series.
 Hylton finished second in points in NASCAR's top series three times.
 He holds the record for highest points finish by a rookie.

-Although Hylton had only two wins at the Cup level, he collected 140 top-fives and 301 top-tens in 601 races.
+Although he had only two wins at the Cup level, Hylton collected 140 top-fives and 301 top-tens in 601 races.
 Hylton was in the championship hunt several times in the 1960s and 1970s, finishing second in points in 1966, 1967, and 1971.
 Hylton also holds the record as the oldest driver to finish a race in NASCAR's top three series when he raced at Daytona in the Xfinity Series (then the Nationwide Series), in 2008 at the age of 73.

 Early life

 Hylton was born on August 26, 1934, to a Roanoke, Virginia family farm; he was one of thirteen children.
 Hylton's early years centered primarily around farming but he soon found himself immersed in the world of stock car auto racing.